-Messages sent to RITS via the SWIFT PDS use communication procedures and message standards set by SWIFT and are sent over the SWIFT network, in accordance with APCA's HVCS Regulations and Procedures.76 The majority of RTGS payments by value and volume submitted to RITS are entered via the SWIFT PDS feeder system.
+Messages sent to RITS via the SWIFT PDS use SWIFT message standards and are transmitted over the SWIFT network.
+The majority of RTGS payments by value and volume submitted to RITS are entered via the SWIFT PDS feeder system.
 The Automated Information Facility, which participants can use to access information on their payments, receipts and liquidity in real time, and receive end-of-day ESA statements, also uses message standards set by SWIFT and is accessed via the SWIFT network.

-The procedures and standards used to submit payments messages via the Austraclear feeder system are determined by ASX.77 Notwithstanding this, participants can use the RITS User Interface or the Automated Information Facility to control the status of payments sent via the feeder systems.
+The procedures and standards used to submit payments messages to Austraclear are determined by ASX.
+Notwithstanding this, participants can use the RITS User Interface or the Automated Information Facility to control the status of payments sent via the Austraclear feeder systems.

-Payments can be manually entered directly into RITS using the RITS User Interface.
+Payments can be manually entered directly into RITS using the RITS User Interface, which can also be used to perform enquiries, download reports and manage transactions.
 The RITS User Interface is a browser-based interface that can be accessed over the internet.